MahasinHa/Communication_Networks_Final_Project/README.md

 or
 python src/TCP_Header_Fields.py
 ```
-You should run each one indivisually based on what plots you want to see.
+You should run each one individually based on what plots you want to see.

 ### **4. Viewing the Results**
 - The generated figures and plots will be saved in the `/res/` directory.